 4. Discussion

-Our study provides the first update to estimates of protected species bycatch in the California set gillnet fishery since 2012 (Carretta et al., 2014).
+Our study provides the first update to total estimates of protected species bycatch in the California set gillnet fishery since 2012 (Carretta et al., 2014).
 We find that bycatch, once high and unsustainable (Forney et al., 2021, 2001), is now well below levels of allowed incidental take.
 Recent marine mammal bycatch estimates range from 0.4-6.6% of their potential biological removals and common murre bycatch has been effectively eliminated.
 All of the evaluated populations, including the once declining and heavily depleted Morro Bay harbor porpoise population, are growing or stable.
 These advances, while directly attributable to management interventions, are more due to reductions in fishing effort than to reductions in bycatch rates (i.e., bycatch per unit effort).
-This highlights a streep tradeoff between conservation and fisheries objectives under the current management regime: while populations of protected species have undergone sustained growth, fishing opportunities have undergone sustained declines.
+This highlights a steep tradeoff between conservation and fisheries objectives under the current management regime: while populations of protected species have undergone sustained growth, fishing opportunities have undergone sustained declines.
 Despite this, there have been calls for more bycatch-motivated restrictions to the fishery (Birch et al., 2023; Birch and Shester, 2023).
 Our results provide the much needed empirical basis for adjusting management strategies to more efficiently maximize fishing opportunities while continuing to keep protected species bycatch within legal limits.

 Our results suggest that spatial-temporal management could more efficiently and effectively manage bycatch risk than gear modifications or soak time regulations.
 In particular, we find that seasonal closure of coastal California sea lion and harbor seal hotspots from April 1 to June 15 (2.5 months) and offshore soupfin shark hotspots in November (1 month) could reduce bycatch risk while maintaining fishing opportunities.
 However, we caution that hotspot closures can exacerbate bycatch problems if fishing effort is displaced and concentrated in areas of secondarily high risk (Free et al., 2023); thus, monitoring of fishing effort and bycatch rates are important for verifying that seasonal closures achieve their conservation and fisheries objectives.
 Our results could also provide a basis for relaxing existing bycatch regulations, especially if loosened restrictions were paired with seasonal hotspot closures and continued protections for Morro and Monterey Bays, which are abundant in protected species and have had significant bycatch problems in the past (Forney et al., 2021, 2001).
 For example, we find that bycatch risk increases inshore of 40 fathoms; but remains stable deeper than this inflection point (Fig. 5).
 This result supports the 40-fathom depth restriction implemented in 1987; but suggests that the deepening of this restriction to 60-fathoms in 2002 may have restricted fishing opportunities without significant conservation benefits.
 Given declining estimated bycatch, recovering populations of protected species, and diminishing fishing communities, loosening this restriction could expand fishing opportunities while continuing to protect vulnerable species.